TelepathicGrunt/Bumblezone/README.md

 <p>-Productive Bees' Honey Treat item has a 40% chance of removing the Wrath of the Hive effect from you when you feed the treat to bees unlike the Honey Bottle's 30% chance.
 The treat will also heal bees a lot more too!</p>
 <p>-The Honey Treat can also be fed to Honeycomb Brood Blocks to grow the larva!
 In fact, there's a 20% chance the larva may grow two stages at a time instead of 1 when fed this item.&nbsp;</p>
 <p>&nbsp;</p>
 <p>-Productive Bees's many Honeycomb variants will spawn in The Bumblezone dimension!
-If Beesourceful is not on, Productive Bees's honeycombs of the same variants will replace Beesourceful's honeycombs in the dimension (both in terrain and in Bee Dungeons).&nbsp;</p>
+If Beesourceful is not on, Productive Bees's honeycombs of the same variants will replace Beesourceful's honeycombs in the dimension (both in terrain and in Bee Dungeons).</p>
 <p>&nbsp;</p>
-<p>-Spider Infested Bee Dungeons will generate Rotten Honeycombs around it as well.&nbsp;</p>
+<p>-Some honeycomb variants can only spawn in Spider Infested Bee Dungeons.</p>
 </div>
 <p>&nbsp;</p>
 <p>Aurum's More Blocks (AMB) -&nbsp;<a href="https://www.curseforge.com/minecraft/mc-mods/amb-aurums-more-blocks">https://www.curseforge.com/minecraft/mc-mods/amb-aurums-more-blocks</a></p>